Security gap at the Vienna Opera Ball horrifies stars – “scandal”

 Security gap at the Vienna Opera Ball?
 “The first time that no one checked us”

 That also worked at the mega event Kronen Zeitung from Austria to catch votes on site by Sasa Schwarzjirg on the “Krone-TV” microphone.
 The “best boxes” will cost 24,500 euros, reports the presenter.
 There would also be a “donor contribution” of 30,000 euros.
-Expensive fun anyway – which could have been cheaper?
+Expensive fun anyway – which also brought with it a nuisance.
 In any case, there are complaints about a problem that could well be a security gap.

 In an interview in front of the camera, publisher Christian W. Mucher reports from the box that he “succeeded for the first time in my life that no one controlled us.”
 Nobody checked the tickets.
 “We would have saved ourselves a fortune,” he says, probably jokingly.
 Others report similar things – and see the whole thing a little more seriously.